 Human bodies are immensely complex to the point where it’s near impossible for one person to know everything about them; doctors, however, have to get pretty damn close.

 Of course, you don’t need to be a walking encyclopaedia; you can always consult specialists and, well, actual medical encyclopaedias.
 But throughout medical school and, indeed, the rest of your career, you are going to be taking on and absorbing absolutely massive amounts of technical information.
 If you’re not particularly ‘book smart’, then there’s a high chance that, at some point, it’s going to catch up with you and you’re going to fall by the wayside.

 You’ll never truly leave the classroom, either.
 Medical discoveries and technologies move quickly, so even as a highly-qualified professional, you will need to be up to date and aware of the latest treatment developments and trends.

 Of the many difficult steps involved in becoming a doctor, developing these skills can sometimes be overlooked in favour of passing exams and mastering techniques.
 But without them, your career in medicine will be doomed to failure before it has even begun.

 If you’re seriously considering going into the profession, then look at how you can work on these skills, particularly if you think you’re weak in certain areas; medical school boards will assess them, and the challenges and situations you encounter in your career will definitely test them.
-Not only will you be preparing yourself for your chosen role, but you will also be indirectly ensuring that the patients you will one day treat will benefit from the skillset that you possess.
+Not only will you be preparing yourself for your chosen role, but you will also be indirectly ensuring that the patients you will one day treat will benefit from the professional skillset that you possess.

-What skills have we missed?
+Are there any other important skills?
 Let us know in the comments below!